m0han8/ChatBot-using-NLP/README.md

 # ChatBot-using-NLP

-This project focuses on developing an intelligent chatbot using Natural Language Processing (NLP) to simulate human-like conversations.
-The chatbot will be capable of understanding and responding to user queries in a natural and context-aware manner.
+This project implements an intelligent chatbot using Natural Language Processing (NLP) techniques.
+The chatbot is trained to recognize various user inputs and respond contextually using a predefined dataset of intents and responses.
+It leverages NLTK for text processing and scikit-learn for classification.